Your event is an environmental disaster waiting to happen and you're the cause! Part 2

 Our client Sharon had invited people to a special party and was really stunned by how many people didn’t show up.

-I’m aware that sickness and emergencies happen all the time, it’s possible a few people had a genuine reason for not being there, but 19?
+I’m aware that sicknesses and emergencies happen all the time, it’s possible a few people had a genuine reason for not being there, but 19?

 Arrogant Annie and Entitled Eddie

-The arrogant and entitled rude guest may not impact food waste and may not have been that bad for Sharon’s situation but they are people who impact our lives and hearts if it was a wedding for example.
+The arrogant and entitled rude guest may not impact food waste and may not have been that bad for Sharon’s situation but they are people that we come across from time to time, sometimes in our own families and they impact our lives and hearts.
+Let's say the event is a wedding for example.

 On the actual day of her cousin's wedding, Annie realises she’s not quite as popular as she thought and going to a wedding isn’t the worst thing, she could do that day.
 She gets dressed up and goes.